 In 2015, real estate inventory spending included \$32.0 million for the acquisition of 71 units at The Mayflower Hotel, Autograph Collection, an operating hotel, in Washington, D.C.
-We intend to include these vacation ownership units, in their current form, in our MVCD program.
+We have included these vacation ownership units, in their current form, in our MVCD program.
 See Footnote No. 5, "Acquisitions and Dispositions," to our Financial Statements for additional information regarding this transaction.

-We also completed the acquisition of an operating hotel located in Surfers Paradise, Australia.
-We intend to convert a portion of this hotel into vacation ownership interests for future use in our Asia Pacific segment and \$14.9 million, the amount of the purchase price related to that portion is included in Purchase of operating hotels for future conversion to inventory on our Cash Flows for 2015.
-We intend to sell the remaining downsized hotel to a third party and have included the related portion of the purchase price as an Investing activity on our Cash Flows.
+We also completed the acquisition of an operating property located in Surfers Paradise, Australia.
+At the time of the acquisition, we determined that we would convert a portion of this operating property into vacation ownership interests for future use in our Asia Pacific segment and \$14.9 million, the amount of the purchase price related to this portion, was included as an operating activity in Purchase of operating properties for future conversion to inventory on our Cash Flows for 2015.
+We have completed the conversion of this portion of the operating property, a portion of which has been contributed to our points-based programs in our Asia Pacific segment.
 See Footnote No. 5, "Acquisitions and Dispositions," to our Financial Statements for additional information regarding this transaction.

-We also capitalized on the opportunity to add a premier destination to our portfolio through the acquisition of an operating hotel in San Diego, California for \$46.6 million, that we intend to convert, in its entirety, to vacation ownership interests for future use in our MVCD program.
+We also capitalized on the opportunity to add a premier destination to our portfolio in 2015 through the acquisition of an operating property in San Diego, California, that we are in the process of converting, in its entirety, to vacation ownership interests for future use in our MVCD program.
+The \$46.6 million allocated to the portion of the operating property which we are converting to vacation ownership inventory was classified as an operating activity in Purchase of operating properties for future conversion to inventory on our Cash Flows for 2015.
 See Footnote No. 5, "Acquisitions and Dispositions," to our Financial Statements for additional information regarding this transaction.